renovatebot/renovate/docs/usage/configuration-options.md

 ### replacementName

 This config option only works with the `npm` manager.
+Checkout [renovatebot/renovate#14149](https://github.com/renovatebot/renovate/issues/14149) for progress.

 Use this field to define the name of a replacement package.
 Must be used with `replacementVersion` (see example below).